Clauses are large grammatical units composed of many parts of speech. They always contain a subject and a verb, as well as any number of modifiers.

 When a clause can stand by itself it’s called an independent clause.
 When it has to be connected to another clause it’s a dependent or subordinate clause.

-Every independent clause has one subject and one verb and can stand by itself as a complete sentence.
+Every independent clause has one subject and one verb and can function as a complete sentence.
 Here are a few examples:

 I love online learning.